-The following is a list of books that are recommended for people about to enter the M.Div.
-In Ministry Program.
+The following is a list of books that are recommended for people about to enter the MDiv Church in the City (In-Ministry) Program.
 Each one deals with a different aspect of ministry related issues.
 Together they will be helpful in building a foundation for the ideas that you will encounter in the cohort.

 The books are recommended.
 They are not required.
 None of them will be used as textbooks in the cohort, but each is valuable and would be an excellent addition to your library.